Sir Frederick Hervey-Bathurst, 3rd Baronet: Career

 As well as representing the above major sides, he also represented the Gentlemen in 20 Gentlemen v Players fixtures, where he took 73 wickets at an average of 11.25, with best figures of 7/?.
 He also represented the Gentlemen of England in 12 first-class matches, where he took 88 wickets at an average of 19.40, with a best return of 6 wickets in an innings.
 Hervey-Bathurst also represented A to K, England, the Gentlemen of Marylebone Cricket Club, the Gentlemen of the South, the South of England and the West of England.

+Hervey-Bathurst played a major part in a rare win by the Gentlemen over the Players at Lord's in July 1846.
+He partnered Alfred Mynn, and they shared eighteen wickets in the match to dismiss the Players for 85 and 145.
+The Gentlemen replied with 105 and 126/9 to win by a single wicket.
+In their second innings, the Gentlemen had reached 124/8, needing one to tie and two to win, and they lost their ninth wicket at that point.
+Their last man Walter Mynn was able to score the final two runs.
+Hervey-Bathurst had bowling figures of 3/48 and 5/64; Alfred Mynn took 7/37 and 3/65.
+The other two wickets were both run outs.

-In his overall first-class career he played 92 matches, scoring 817 runs at an average of 9.92, with a high score of 46.
+In his overall first-class career, Hervey-Bathurst played 92 matches, scoring 817 runs at an average of 9.92, with a high score of 46.
 With the ball he took 349 wickets at an average of 13.02, with 32 five wicket hauls, 8 ten wicket hauls, and a best return of 7 wickets in an innings, although his exact figures are unknown.